 Also for the US market, a tape copy was made of the 22 December mono mix of ‘Strawberry Fields Forever’.
 In the second scheduled session, which began immediately after the first at 4.45pm and ended at 5.40pm, stereo mixes of the song were made.

 The new mixes again required matching the tempos and keys of the two recorded versions, as George Martin and Geoff Emerick had done in the previous session.
 The first mix was of take seven, followed by one of take 26, followed by an edit of the two which was labelled remix three.

 The results were deemed unsatisfactory, so a fourth mix was made of take 26.
 This was combined with the beginning of mix one to create a final stereo mix, numbered five.

-In Studio Two between 7pm and 2.15am the following morning, Paul McCartney worked without the other Beatles on the first takes of Penny Lane.
-At this stage the song was known as Untitled, although McCartney had been speaking about writing a song titled Penny Lane since at least November 1965.
+In Studio Two between 7pm and 2.15am the following morning, Paul McCartney recorded the first takes of ‘Penny Lane’.
+At this stage the song was known as ‘Untitled’, although McCartney had been speaking about writing a song titled ‘Penny Lane’ since at least November 1965.

 Work on Penny Lane continued on 30 December 1966, and into the following year.

 Also on this day...